Dentanoid/Clinic-Service/README.md

 ### Class diagram extensions
 This diagram provides further details on what was adressed in the children nodes of `TopicManagement` in the tree above:

-* Green --> Already existing classes
+* *Green classes* --> Already existing classes
-* Yellow --> Demonstrations of further extensions of abstract classes that weren't mentioned in the tree above
+* *Yellow classes* --> Demonstrations of further extensions of abstract classes that weren't mentioned in the tree above
-* Red --> The red nodes in the tree above
+* *Red classes* --> The red nodes in the tree above

 ![Class extensions](https://i.ibb.co/n126s1v/Class-Extension.png)